Marathon training has a way of slowly taking over your life.

 Carina Heilner, a certified running coach and 2:47 marathoner, has her athletes (and herself) take scheduled breaks—either after a race or when runners just aren’t feeling it.

-Watson adds that rest and recovery time helps speed up recovery by releasing dopamine.
+Watson adds that rest and recovery time help speed up recovery by releasing dopamine.

 “Remember that it’s better to turn up to your race slightly undertrained than overtrained and burned out,” he points out.

-For those who run more than one marathon a year, consider taking a whole season off to revive your marathon training passion, says Norris.
-Otherwise, you’re training 32 out of 52 weeks a year, which is a lot!
+For those who run more than one marathon a year, consider taking a full season off to revive your passion for marathon training, says Norris.
+Otherwise, you’re training 32 out of 52 weeks a year, which is a lot.

 #9: Run other distances.

-In addition to taking a training break, marathoners fighting marathon training burnout can train for other distances such as shorter ones or do different kinds of races like trail, cross country, or track.
+In addition to taking a training break, marathoners fighting marathon training burnout can train for other distances, such as shorter ones, or run different kinds of races, like trail, cross-country, or track.

 This will keep you running, having fun, and ultimately help your marathon fitness.